 Results

-The analysis of 258 patients with laboratory-confirmed COVID-19 showed significant differences in clinical outcomes between diabetic and non-diabetic patients.
+The analysis of 258 patients (ref) with laboratory-confirmed COVID-19 showed significant differences in clinical outcomes between diabetic and non-diabetic patients.
 Among diabetic patients, 38.1% developed acute respiratory distress syndrome (ARDS), compared to only 19.5% in non-diabetic patients (P = 0.001).
 Furthermore, diabetic patients were more likely to suffer from acute cardiac injury (14.5% vs. 5.1%, P = 0.016) and required antibiotic therapy more frequently (74.6% vs. 59.0%, P = 0.026).
 These patients also had a higher need for both non-invasive and invasive mechanical ventilation (P = 0.037).

 In terms of mortality, diabetic patients had a significantly higher death rate than their non- diabetic counterparts, with 11.1% of diabetic patients dying compared to 4.1% of non- diabetic patients (P = 0.039).
-These findings are consistent with previous research suggesting that diabetes mellitus is a major risk factor for severe COVID-19 outcomes, including increased mortality.
+These findings are consistent with previous research suggesting that diabetes mellitus is a major risk factor for severe COVID-19 outcomes, including increased mortality (ref).

-Additionally, the prevalence of diabetes in COVID-19 patients was found to be significantly high, and diabetes was identified as a contributing factor to worse short-term outcomes, such as prolonged hospitalization and multi-organ dysfunction.
+Additionally, the prevalence of diabetes in COVID-19 patients was found to be significantly high, and diabetes was identified as a contributing factor to worse short-term outcomes, such as prolonged hospitalization and multi-organ dysfunction (ref).
 These results emphasize the need for targeted prevention and management strategies for diabetic individuals, particularly in regions with a high prevalence of diabetes like Saudi Arabia.

 The study also explored the role of glycemic control in COVID-19 outcomes.
-Poor glycemic control was associated with increased severity of the disease, reinforcing the importance of maintaining optimal blood sugar levels in diabetic patients to mitigate the risk of severe complications.
+Poor glycemic control was associated with increased severity of the disease, reinforcing the importance of maintaining optimal blood sugar levels in diabetic patients to mitigate the risk of severe complications (ref).

-In addition to the clinical parameters, the study revealed that diabetes was associated with an increased incidence of secondary bacterial infections, with diabetic patients more likely to develop infections such as pneumonia and urinary tract infections during their hospital stay.
+In addition to the clinical parameters, the study revealed that diabetes was associated with an increased incidence of secondary bacterial infections, with diabetic patients more likely to develop infections such as pneumonia and urinary tract infections during their hospital stay (ref).
 This highlights the need for vigilant monitoring and early intervention in diabetic COVID-19 patients to prevent secondary complications.

 The impact of diabetes on COVID-19 outcomes was also observed in the recovery phase.
 Diabetic patients who survived the acute phase of COVID-19 had longer hospital stays and experienced slower recovery times compared to non-diabetic patients.
-This prolonged recovery may be attributed to the impact of diabetes on immune function and the body's ability to heal after infection.
+This prolonged recovery may be attributed to the impact of diabetes on immune function and the body's ability to heal after infection. (ref)

-Moreover, the study found that diabetic patients with poor glycemic control were more likely to require longer durations of mechanical ventilation and were at higher risk of developing multi-organ failure.
+Moreover, the study found that diabetic patients with poor glycemic control were more likely to require longer durations of mechanical ventilation and were at higher risk of developing multi-organ failure (ref).
 These findings underscore the critical role of blood sugar management in mitigating the severity of COVID-19 in diabetic individuals.

 Finally, the results of this study highlight the need for personalized treatment strategies for diabetic patients with COVID-19, focusing on aggressive management of blood glucose levels, early intervention to prevent complications, and careful monitoring throughout the course of the illness to improve outcomes in this high-risk population.